 Step 2:

-I find that I get best results with soy milk in vegan baking but you can try another plant-based milk if you’d prefer.
+I find that I get best results with soy milk in vegan baking but you can try another dairy-free milk if you’d prefer.
+Also, if you don’t have apple cider vinegar, you can substitute it for lemon juice or white vinegar.

 Step 3: